French Burmese Relationships During 18th C

 Under British colonial rule, Kinwun Mingyi served as a civil servant in the British administration.
 He was awarded the Companionship of the Order of the Star of India in 1887.
 And in 1897 became one of the first two indigenous Burmese to be appointed to the Legislative Council of Burma.

-Other references related to French Burmese Relationships During 18th C:
+Other references related to French Burmese Relationships During the 18th Century: